kimdomenick/2008-responsive-blueprint/README.md

 ## Where it is Now
 **This is not an example of modern UX development.**
 This project is now used to demonstrate technical writing skills in an HTML format.
-It also show smy decades-long commitment to documentation and developer advocacy.
+It also shows my decades-long commitment to documentation and developer advocacy.